-Food Standards Australia New Zealand (FSANZ) received an application from Corteva Agriscience Australia Proprietary Limited to request a variation to Schedule 26 in the Australia New Zealand Food Standards Code (the Code) to permit the sale and use of food derived from a new food produced using gene technology (GM food): corn line DP910521.
-Corn line DP910521 has been genetically modified for tolerance to the herbicide glufosinate and protection from lepidopteran insect pests, including fall armyworm.
+Food Standards Australia New Zealand (FSANZ) received an application from Syngenta Australia Pty Ltd. to request a variation to Schedule 26 in the Australia New Zealand Food Standards Code (the Code) to permit the sale and use of food derived from a new food produced using gene technology (GM food): corn line MZIR260.
+Corn line MZIR260 has been genetically modified (GM) for protection against lepidopteran insect pests, including fall armyworm.

 A safety assessment is a critical part of the assessment approval process for all GM food applications.
-The completed safety assessment for corn line DP910521 is in Supporting Document 1 (SD1).
+The completed safety assessment for corn line MZIR260 is in Supporting Document 1.
 The assessment found no potential public health and safety concerns.
-Based on the data provided by the applicant and other information, food derived from corn line DP910521 is considered to be as safe for human consumption as food derived from conventional non-GM corn cultivars.
+Based on the data provided by the applicant and other information, food derived from corn line MZIR260 is considered to be as safe for human consumption as food derived from conventional non-GM corn cultivars.

-If approved, food derived from corn line DP910521 may enter the Australian and New Zealand food supply as imported food products.
-These may include corn starch, grits, meal, flour, oil and sweetener.
-Food from corn line DP910521 containing viable seeds would not be permitted without prior assessment and approval by the Gene Technology Regulator in Australia and the Environmental Protection Authority in New Zealand.
+If approved, food derived from corn line MZIR260 may enter the Australian and New Zealand food supply as imported food products.
+These may include corn starch, grits, meal, flour, oil, and sweetener.

-Existing labelling requirements for GM food will apply to food derived from corn line DP910521 in accordance with the Code.
+If approved, existing labelling requirements for GM food would apply to food derived from corn line MZIR260 in accordance with the Code.

-For reasons set out above and in the assessment summary, FSANZ has decided to prepare a draft variation to amend Schedule 26 of the Code to include a new item 2 (zj) in the table to subsection S26-3(4) containing a reference to 'herbicide-tolerant and insect-protected corn line DP910521' to permit the sale and use of food derived from corn line DP910521.
-If approved, the effect of the draft variation would be to permit the sale and use of food derived from this corn line in accordance with the Code.
+For reasons set out above and in the assessment summary, FSANZ has prepared a draft variation to amend Schedule 26 of the Code to insert a new paragraph (zl) in item 2 of the table to subsection S26-3(4) containing a reference to 'insect-protected corn line MZIR260' to permit the sale and use of food derived from corn line MZIR260.
+If approved, the effect of the draft variation would be to permit the sale and use of food derived from the sale and